 Want to get a leg up on the latest Black Friday offerings?
 One of the best ways to see what's coming down the pipes is by following your favorite retailers on social media.
 Facebook and Twitter tend to be the most active platforms for retailers, but don't be surprised if stores start using Instagram to reveal secret coupon codes or early preview deals as well.

 Protect yourself from data breaches

-Data breaches are bound to happen — especially during the holidays — and the best way to safeguard yourself against any potential identity theft is to limit the number of credit cards you use during the holiday season.
+Data breaches are bound to happen — especially during Cyber Monday deals — and the best way to safeguard yourself against any potential identity theft is to limit the number of credit cards you use during the holiday season.
 While you could make your purchases with cash only, there are many benefits to using a credit card, whether you're earning cash-back rewards or using your card for the added protections it offers.
 So pick your favorite card and use it exclusively for your holiday shopping.